wearewondrous/stripe_color_field/README.md

 # Usage

-After install you will find a new field Type.
+After install you will find a new field Type called `Stripe Color`.
 Use as desired.
 Go to the settings page `/admin/config/content/stripe_color_field` and add the needed colors.

 We normally add the new field named `Stripe Color` to a Paragraph called `Stripe`.